My Butter Coffee Recipe with Ghee and Collagen

 Which brings us to the final ingredient in this superfood butter coffee recipe: collagen.

-Why You Should Put Collagen in Coffee?
+Why I Put Collagen in My Coffee

 We’ve talked before about the incredible health benefits of collagen–it improves your skin’s appearance, reduces joint pain, helps break down proteins and soothes your gut’s lining (AMAZING for anyone with digestion issues), increases your metabolism, strengthens teeth, nails and hair, helps your body detox AND reduces the appearance of cellulite (source).
 Whoop whoop!